chiawase/chi-11ty/content/blog/dual boot linux pc.md

 ### Display cursor

 I also want to change the cursor, since I know I can also do that in the [niri config stuff](https://github.com/YaLTeR/niri/wiki/Configuration:-Miscellaneous#cursor), but after my initial look through some of the custom cursors used elsewhere, I still haven’t settled on what design to get.

+> **Update 11 Dec 2025**: I’ve customized my cursor theme!
+I wrote more about it here: [Gold Ship now lives in my Linux machine as a cursor](Gold%20Ship%20now%20lives%20in%20my%20Linux%20machine%20as%20a%20cursor.md)

 ### Current bug: some missing emojis 😭 (fixed since 3 Dec 2025)